-Approach Strengths Gaps Score (1 to 5) Potential actions and resources if score is 1 or 2 Strategic partnerships The school is sharing best practice and making best use of capacity across schools to address any known gaps, including via established school-to-school support networks like the EdTech Demonstrator Programme and curriculum hubs.
+Approach Strengths Gaps Score (1 to 5) Potential actions and resources if score is 1 or 2 CPD Website has been created.
+VT & PM able to track and collate who is attending CPD.
+Strategic partnerships The school is sharing best practice and making best use of capacity across schools to address any known gaps, including via established school-to-school support networks like the EdTech Demonstrator Programme and curriculum hubs.
 Meeting with St Luke's and exploring their live provision.
 All departments are using curriculum collaboration links in Secondary.
 Jon Lunn (Performance Director) is instrumental in organising meetings.
 Members of SLT have investigated Trust wide approaches to blended learning and live lessons.
 Q of E leads have read all the advisory guidance from DfE and used this as a way to ask other context questions.
-Are common curriculum leads going to instigate a meeting?
-Q of E to explore.
+HoDs beginning to communicate with Common curriculum leads.
+VT and DB organising a national conference for pedagogy of English 2.
+Sharing good practice via CPD.
 Survey to all Secondary teaching staff to ask the above question regarding to liaising with their common curriculum counterparts to adapt to remote learning.
 Primary will be utilising support from NLE, Siobhan Meredith and Subject Leaders are meeting with their counterparts.
 Share areas we have looked into embedded into this document/taken from other colleagues in a forum.
 This might be organised by Jon Lunn?
 CEC Primary are part of a Phonics' Hub and a Maths hub.
 Maths and English leads attend Subject Leader briefings.
 CEC Secondary have access to Maths Hubs via Ollie Milverton.
 DEB and VT run an English network.
-3 There are several school-to-school support networks which you can make use of, including: The EdTech Demonstrator Programme for advice and guidance on remote education, including how to embed technology into teaching practice, and how to embed practice across MATs.
+4 There are several school-to-school support networks which you can make use of, including: The EdTech Demonstrator Programme for advice and guidance on remote education, including how to embed technology into teaching practice, and how to embed practice across MATs.
 Maths hubs to improve maths education.
 English hubs to improve teaching of phonics, early language and reading in reception and year 1.
 Computing hubs to improve the teaching of computing and increase participation in computer science.